Onitsiky/poja-cli/README.md

 Similar to the Java deps section above, but with `--custom-java-env-vars` as argument name.
 [Here](./custom-java-env-vars.txt) is an example of such a file.

+### Do not create a new Postgres

+Use `--with-postgres=false`.
+Handy if you want to use an already existing Postgres, that you will manually reference through custom Java env vars.